 The bottom right shows the back of a traditional Lao loom, with strings that hold the code for the brocade pattern the weaver is making.
 (For more on how the pattern is "programmed," see this site.)
 Contrary to what you may think from reading tech stories about the Jacquard loom, it was not the first technology to record and store weaving codes.
 By the time Joseph-Marie Jacquard invented his card-driven loom attachment, human

 weavers had been imagining, remembering, and recording complex either-or patterns for

 thousands of years.
 His innovation was a mechanical leap forward, automating the process.
 I delve into the relations between weaving, code, and mathematics ("the science of patterns") in chapter three (Cloth).

-Finally, on the bottom right, is a detail from a huipil I bought in Guatemala.
+Finally, on the bottom left, is a detail from a huipil I bought in Guatemala.
 The huipil is the traditional blouse worn by Maya women and woven on a backstrap loom.
 As you can guess from the helicopters incorporated along with traditional patterns, such as scorpions, huipile may be traditional but they are not static.
 Living traditions never are.
 I discuss their evolution in chapter six (Consumers).
 For a thematically related story, which isn't in the book, you can read this Reason column on Chiapas.

 The top left photo is a detail from a Stella McCartney dress made for this exhibition at the Museum of Modern Art.
 The material is bioengineered silk, a "protein polymer" made by Bolt Threads.
 The raw material is silk protein excreted by bioengineered yeast and fermented like beer.
 I discuss bioengineered silk, as well as the old-fashioned kind, in chapter one (Fiber).